lynnanni/Netflix-SDET-project/README.md

 `sudo chmod a+x /usr/local/bin/chromedriver` (permissions)

 `xattr -d com.apple.quarantine /usr/local/bin/chromedriver` (mac security update)

+## Tests Automated
+- Add a new computer - happy path
+- Add a new computer - cancel
+- Add a new computer - missing name
+- Search for an existing computer - full name
+- Search for an existing computer - substring
+- Search for a nonexistent computer
+- Edit computer name, introduced date, discontinued date, company
+- Delete existing computer
+- Create and Delete computer via REST

+## Test Framework Overview
+- "CRUD.py" lives in the Testcases folder.
+This contains all of the automated End-to-End tests.
+- Modules/Library contains Backend.py, which represents some of the REST APIs such as create computer/delete computer.
+- Frontend.py instantiates the web browser as well as creating pages to take actions on.
+- Locators.py contains xpaths and ids used by Selenium to find objects to interact with, such as buttons to click or textboxes to type in.
+- Modules/Pages contains the "Page Object Model" pages that represent different user interfaces.
+- To see sample test results, please view `sample-run-output.txt` and `pytest_run_example.png`

 ## TODO
 With more time to work on this, I would add:
 - Screenshot capture function.
 When the tests run in an automation pipeline, we could review screenshots to verify the test is behaving correctly.